demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 1. To trigger the **Change Management for FW** playbook via Jira, you need to create a new project in the Jira UI, or adjust your existing Jira project that uses the change management process to contain the following custom fields:

-- Request Summary
+- Request Summary - Details
-- Request Description
+- Request Description - Description
-- Destination Port
+- Destination Port - Dst Ports
-- FW policy action
+- FW policy action - Policy Actions
-- FW Source Zone
+- FW Source Zone - Source Networks
-- FW Destination Zone
+- FW Destination Zone - Destination Networks
-- Protocol
+- IP Protocol - Protocol
-- FW Service
+- FW Service - Protocol names
-- Request DST
+- Request DST - Source IPs
-- Request SRC
+- Request SRC - Destination IPs

 To create a project in Jira, see https://support.atlassian.com/jira-software-cloud/docs/create-a-new-project/.
 To create custom fields in a Jira project, see https://support.atlassian.com/jira-cloud-administration/docs/create-a-custom-field/.